10 Divided By 1 8

 Understanding the Fundamentals: Division and Fractions

 Fractions, on the other hand, represent parts of a whole.
 A fraction consists of a numerator (the top number) and a denominator (the bottom number).
 The denominator indicates the total number of equal parts, while the numerator shows how many of those parts are being considered.
-For example, 1/8 means one out of eight equal parts.
+As an example, 1/8 means one out of eight equal parts.

 Method 1: The "Keep, Change, Flip" Method